mjon/WildCounts/_posts/2018-06-13-A-digital-immigrant's-perspective-on-the-digital-photography-revolution.md

 That was all an unavoidable motivator for sharpening my photography skills.
 That included mastering the mental gymnastics of balancing aperture and shutter speed in each photo, skills which I still use daily.
 I won't horrify you with the complexity of the manual exposures on my macro photographs with a non-TTL (Through The Lens) flash.
 I used to have a hand-written table of settings taped to the back of my flash unit.
 (Kids these days don't know how lucky they are!)

-My first digital camera was a [Sony Mavica MVC-FD7](https://en.wikipedia.org/wiki/Sony_Mavica), which stored its photos on floppy disks.
+My first digital camera was a [Sony Mavica MVC-FD7](https://en.wikipedia.org/wiki/Sony_Mavica), which stored its photos on floppy discs.
 I got a small grant from [Sigma Xi](https://www.sigmaxi.org/) in 1998 to buy it for my PhD research.
-A floppy disk camera sounds antiquated now, and the photo resolution was awful (640 by 480 pixels), but it was completely revolutionary for me.
+A floppy disc camera sounds antiquated now, and the photo resolution was awful (640 by 480 pixels), but it was completely revolutionary for me.
 Until then, I used my film SLR for the exceptional photos, and I drew everything else in my field notebooks.
 Yes, **until digital photography, drawings were my digital photos**.

 <div class="indent">
 <figure>